Ordering phenomena in a heterostructure of frustrated and unfrustrated triangular-lattice Ising layers: Finite-temperature results

-Let us now consider the effect of the intraplane exchange anisotropy, i.e., the cases when $|J_{\rm A}| \neq J_{\rm B}$, on the phase diagram in Fig.~\ref{fig:PD}.
-To demonstrate it, we select two values of $J=0.4$ and $0.1$, representing respectively the regions with two and no phase transitions in the isotropic case, and vary the intralayer interaction ratio $J_{\rm A}/J_{\rm B}$.
-In practice, we fix $J_{\rm B} = (1-J_{\rm AB}) \equiv J$ and change $J_{\rm A}$.

-Let us first investigate the case of $J=0.4$.
-The thermal and lattice size\footnote{For clarity the lattice sizes are marked only for some selected cases, however, in all the cases at criticality the quantities $m_x$ decrease and $\chi_x$ increase with increasing $L$.} behaviors of some relevant quantities, such as $m_x,\chi_x,\eta_x$, where $x=\mathrm{A},\mathrm{B},o$, are shown for gradually increasing magnitude of $J_{\rm A}$ in Figs.~\ref{fig:m1m2o1-T_J1-0_05}-\ref{fig:nu_m1m2mo-T_J1-4}.

-The isotropic case is presented in Figs.~\ref{fig:m1m2o1-T_J1-0_4}-\ref{fig:nu_m1m2mo-T_J1-0_4}.
-The high-temperature phase transitions P-FM in the FM plane B and P-FR1 in the AF plane A occur at the same critical temperature $T_{c1}$, as evident from all the quantities $m_x,\chi_x,\eta_x$, where $x=\mathrm{A},\mathrm{B}$.
-Another phase transition FR1-FR2 occurs only in the AF plane at some $T_{c2}<T_{c1}$ and it is observable from the quantities $m_o,\chi_o$ and $\eta_o$.
-At $T_{c2}$ there is an anomaly also in the sublattice magnetization $m_{\rm A}$ and the corresponding susceptibility $\chi_{\rm A}$ diverges, as more clearly seen in the blow-up of Fig.~\ref{fig:xi_all-T_J1-0_4} showing the reweighting results.
-However, the corresponding critical exponent governing this power-law divergence takes some non-universal value, as the sublattice magnetization $m_{\rm A}$ is not a proper order parameter for the phase transition in the AF plane.
+At the FR phase transition, there is an anomaly also in the sublattice magnetization $m_{\rm A}$ and the corresponding susceptibility $\chi_{\rm A}$ diverges, as more clearly seen in the inset of Fig.~\ref{fig:-JA-equal-to-JB_observables}(f) showing the reweighting results of $\chi_{\rm A}$.
+However, the corresponding critical exponent governing this power-law divergence appears to be related to some secondary scaling operators, as the sublattice magnetization $m_{\rm A}$ is not a proper order parameter for this phase transition.

-Breaking the isotropy by changing the magnitude of the AF interaction $J_{\rm A}$ leaves the behavior of the quantities at $T_{c1}$ practically unchanged.
-On the other hand, significant changes occur at the low-temperature transition at $T_{c2}$.
-In particular, by decreasing the magnitude of $J_{\rm A}$ the transition temperature $T_{c2}$ decreases and eventually the ferrimagnetic FR2 phase vanishes.
-Thus, in the AF plane the FR1 phase with finite but unsaturated $0 < m_{\rm A} < 1$ spreads down to zero temperature, where the corresponding susceptibility $\chi_{\rm A}$ diverges (see Figs.~\ref{fig:m1m2o1-T_J1-0_1}-\ref{fig:nu_m1m2mo-T_J1-0_1}, for $J_{\rm A}=-0.1$).
-Further decrease of the magnitude of $J_{\rm A}$ leads to saturated $m_{\rm A} = 1$ at low temperatures, i.e., the FM phase also in the AF plane A, and this transition is accompanied by a broad lattice-size-insensitive maximum in $\chi_{\rm A}$ (see Figs.~\ref{fig:m1m2o1-T_J1-0_05}-\ref{fig:nu_m1m2mo-T_J1-0_05}, for $J_{\rm A}=-0.05$).